trongdau184/nab-product-service/README.md

 ```

 **Improvements**

-The User login/authenticate API should be seperated to the Idendity Service
+The User login/authenticate API should be separated to the Identity Service